 Regular updates to Google My Business

 There are always improvements in this space to allow businesses to flourish on Google.
 Think about it this way, the more Google can offer its users, the more likely they are to continue using Google.
 They seem to use this as a testing ground for innovation, and the regular updates in Google My Business go a long way keeping Google’s market share way up near 80%.
 We’re very much in the loop when it comes to new feature releases so shout out if you ever have any questions about it.

 We’re all about building up businesses and putting them on the virtual map so they can compete online.
 Local search is super-important and that’s why we love Google My Business.
 It’s such a simple tool, but it can make such a massive impact, helping convey the correct information about your business and showing you off in the strongest possible way online.
-If you’re unsure whether your Google My Business account is optimised or not or don’t know how to add business to Google maps, run a DigitalMaas audit to see how you’re doing.
+If you’re unsure whether your Google My Business account is optimised or not, run a DigitalMaas audit to see how you’re doing.
 We can also help you with other aspects of your digital marketing.